 In conclusion, the Applicants' application is incomplete, and further information is required.
-The Planning & Zoning Commission should deny the application, until a more complete Wildlife Inventory can be established, and adequate consultations have been made with the CT-DEEP Wildlife Division and the U.S. Fish & Wildlife Service.
-Depending on the result, an "Incidental Take" Permit (included in package) may be required from USFWS prior to any clearing of trees or permanent change in topography.
-Any studies and findings regarding impacts to Bald Eagle activity should be included in any Environmental Impact Assessment reviewed by the Commission.
+The Inland-Wetland Committee and Conservation Commission should deny the application, until a more complete Wildlife Inventory can be completed, and adequate consultations have been made with the CT-DEEP and the U.S. Fish & Wildlife Service.
+Depending on the result, an "Incidental Take" Permit may be required from USFWS prior to any clearing of trees or permanent change in topography.
+Any studies and findings regarding impacts to Bald Eagle activity should be included in any Environmental Impact Assessment reviewed by the Committee/Commission.